 - Items that appear to be “similar to” one of the allowed Appendix items

-- Items specified in the FOA as not allowed in the Appendix
+- Items specified in the NOFO as not allowed in the Appendix

 This is not intended to be a definitive list of unallowed materials; these examples are provided for purposes of clarity.

-Instructions in the funding opportunity announcement for additions to or further restrictions on the types or amounts of materials allowed in an Appendix supersede other general NIH instructions for Appendix materials.
+Instructions in the notice of funding opportunity for additions to or further restrictions on the types or amounts of materials allowed in an Appendix supersede other general NIH instructions for Appendix materials.

 Only a single resubmission (A1) of an original application (A0) will be accepted.
 Following an unsuccessful resubmission (A1) application, applicants may submit the same idea as a new (A0) application for the next appropriate new application due date (see NOT-OD-18-197 for exceptions).